oktadev/okta-blog/_source/_posts/2020-01-17-aws-athena-data-analysis-supplement.md

 ## Introduce S3 Data to Athena

 Before Athena can query data in S3, it needs to be made aware that data exists and how it's structured.
 We do this by defining a table.
 Luckily, Amazon provides a great starting point for analyzing [their service logs](https://docs.aws.amazon.com/athena/latest/ug/querying-AWS-service-logs.html) in their documentation.
-Let’s take a look at the [example for CloudTrail](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html):
+Let's take a look at the [example for CloudTrail](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html):

 ```sql
 CREATE EXTERNAL TABLE default.cloudtrail_logs (